-According to Applicant submittals and other Columbia County land records, the subject 49.34-acre property was previously developed with a log sorting yard and "chip mill."
+According to Applicant submittals and other Columbia County land records, including building permits and Assessor records, the subject 49.34-acre property was previously developed with a log sorting yard and "chip mill."

 Applicant Statements:

 "The site was developed in the late 1970's for log storage, sorting and chipping industrial uses and was operated up until 2017.
 The rezone is requested to put the fully developed idled mill site (paved log yard, power, roads and stormwater retention pond system) back into productive industrial use.